suvrodey1/frqvisitor/README.md

     - docker load --input frqvisitor.gzip
 - Start the container -
   - docker container run -d --name frqvisitorimg frqvisitor:1.0
-- Start docker in interactive mode
+- Start docker in interactive mode (interactive mode becuase we would like to submit the spark job with different parameters)
   - docker exec -it <ps id> bash

 - Execute the job as below :